 FREF,shift = FREF + Δshift, where Δshift = 0 kHz or 7.5 kHz

 where Δshift is signalled by the network in higher layer parameter frequencyShift7p5khz as defined in TS 38.331 [11].

+For NR V2X operating bands n38 and n47, the reference frequency can be shifted by configuration.

+FREF_V2X = FREF + Δshift + N * 5 kHz

+whereΔshift = 0 kHz or 7.5 kHz indicated in IE (frequencyShift7p5khz), and

+N can be set as one of following values {-1, 0, 1}, are signalled by the network in higher layer parameters or configured by pre-configuration parameters.

 The mapping between the channel raster and corresponding resource element is given in clause 5.4.2.2.
 The applicable entries for each operating band are defined in clause 5.4.2.3.